 To install the latest PostgreSQL version, we need to, first, install the PostgreSQL YUM repository on our system as shown.

-Step 2: Install PostgreSQL 13 on Rocky Linux
+Step 2: Install PostgreSQL 15 on Rocky/Alma Linux

-With the PostgreSQL YUM repository in place, the next step is to update Rocky Linux repositories.
-Simply run the following command to achieve this
+With the PostgreSQL YUM repository in place, the next step is to update repositories.
+Simply run the following command to achieve this:

 Next, disable the default module which, as we saw earlier, is PostgreSQL 10.